 A collision on our highways, particularly a motorway, can be very distressing, life-threatening and will almost certainly result in inconvenience.
 To compound the situation, you may find yourself presented with a sizeable bill to repair damage or simply because someone swept up the resultant debris.
+These bills have dramatically increased over the years, but is that any surprise when the head of Kier Highway’s DCP (Damage to Crown Property) team advised:

 14/07/2017 – Highways England investigates ‘false’ claims allegations: (click here for report):